-- 17. The review of customer services, revenues and benefits was presented to the Shared Services Joint Committee on 2 November.
-In reaching their final decision, the committee asked for additional information and proposals to be developed on the following areas: - Information and context on current performance, particularly around call handling, service requests and processing - Development of principles and criteria to monitor the performance of the shared services in customer service, revenues and benefits in 12 months' time - Ensuring that the staffing model provides enough capacity to maintain and improve performance, particularly over the initial period of change.

-18. The sections below set out additional information and responses to respond to each of those areas.
+- 23. The review of Customer Services and Revenues and Benefits was presented to the Shared Services Joint Committee in November 2021.
+In reaching their final decision, the committee asked for additional information and proposals to be developed on the following areas: - Information and context on current performance, particularly around call handling, service requests and processing - Development of principles and criteria to monitor the performance of the shared services in customer service, revenues and benefits in 12 months' time - Ensuring that the staffing model provides enough capacity to maintain and improve performance, particularly over the initial period of change. - 24.
+The sections below set out additional detail and responses to respond to each of those areas as information for Executive Cabinet.